turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_gmail_user_settings.md

   googleworkspace_gmail_user_settings;
 ```

-### List users can delegate access to their mailbox to other users in domain
+### List users with delegated access to their mailbox

 ```sql
 select